 Despite clearer financial and legal structures under the ZEV (Zusammenschluss zum Eigenverbrauch) in the New Energy Act 2018, there is scarce research on how this new policy will fare, especially with changing electricity prices and falling solar PV costs.
 An analysis of individual and community solar PV adoption would provide insights into the dynamics to be expected under the new regulation with important implications for policy-makers.

 In this paper, we explore this question using an agent-based model to simulate the individual and community adoption of solar photovoltaic systems.
-The agent-based model developed in this research uses validated energy data generated from a district model of nearly 2000 building blocks in the city of Zurich using the City Energy Analyst (CEA).
+The agent-based model developed in this research uses the theory of planned behaviour for behaviour predication and validated energy data generated from a district model of nearly 2000 building blocks in the city of Zurich using the City Energy Analyst (CEA).
 This approach allows the analysis of how the geographical location of households, their environmental attitudes, the pressure from peers, and the electricity and solar PV prices interact with the framework set by the new regulation and their impact on the evolution of solar PV adoption.
 This work will inform policy-makers about potential short-comings of the new regulation, for example, regarding the barriers to form communities for the installation of solar PV systems, individual and community PV adoption levels and whether these levels to be expected are in line with the targets set for 2035 or not.
 This research also contributes to the literature on community solar, deployment policy design and agent-based modelling.